rdfostrich/article-swj2020-cobra/content/evaluation.md

 </figcaption>
 </figure>

+{:.todo}
+Update figures above, because we use different version ranges

-In order to provide more details on the evolution of storage size and ingestion time, [](#ingestion-size) shows the cumulative storage size for the different datasets, and [](#ingestion-time) shows the ingestion time for these datasets.
+In order to provide more details on the evolution of storage size and ingestion time of COBRA(*) compared to OSTRICH, [](#ingestion-size) shows the cumulative storage size for the different datasets, and [](#ingestion-time) shows the ingestion time for these datasets.
 These figures show the impact of the middle snapshots within the bidirectional chain.